 - Economic Development: Create conditions to attract and retain businesses to support a thriving local economy with diverse retail, restaurant and service options.

 - Staffing: Attract, retain and develop an innovative, high-performing and diverse workforce.

-While the scope of the Strategic Plan is intended to span Fiscal Years 2019-2021 (from March 2018 through February 2021), the new Strategic Vision Statement and the existing Strategic Priorities are intended to remain guideposts for years to come.
+While the scope of the Strategic Plan is intended to span Fiscal Year 2019- Calendar Year 2021 (from March 2018 through December 2021), the new Strategic Vision Statement and the existing Strategic Priorities are intended to remain guideposts for years to come.
 Additionally, multiple goals, projects and initiatives included in the Strategic Work Plan section will likely begin in the next three fiscal years, but continue into future work plans.

 Strategic Visioning Process

 The Village embarked on a new strategic visioning process in the summer of 2017.
 The resulting Strategic Plan (formally adopted in April 2018) builds on the Village’s first Three-Year Strategic Work Plan, adopted in the fall of 2014.
 As stated above, as part of the Strategic Planning Process in 2014, the Village Board identified six strategic priorities – financial sustainability, infrastructure replacement, community engagement, commercial vitality, operational effectiveness and organizational development.
 These six strategic priorities were used as pillars throughout the recent strategic planning process, and environmental sustainability has been further identified as an underlying value inherent to each of the priorities.
 With these pillars in place, the Village Manager’s Office led an effort to design the next Strategic Visioning process, which was broken into three stages: Stage 1: Analysis, Stage 2: Direction and Stage 3: Execution.